 Medically speaking, scratches is a form of chronic dermatitis characterized by hypertrophy and the oozing surface of the pastern and fetlock.
 It is often connected to poor stable hygiene, though the specific cause is not known.
-The condition can cause pain and negatively affect racing horses.What causes this condition?
+The condition can cause pain and negatively affect racing horses and performance horses of all types.

 Some other causes of scratches include contact irritants such as chemically treated bedding, vascular or lymp h-associated disorders, trauma and even photosensitization from UV light.
 Horses bothered by insects may experience more trouble with this condition, as parasites including Chorioptes mites are known to infect the animal’s legs.